tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 path1: /likeadeveloper.html
 ---

 Enough with the abstract concepts.
 Let's start using an actual REST API to get more familiar with how they work.

-In the upcoming sections, you'll use two different APIs in the context of a specific use case: retrieving a weather forecast.
+In the upcoming sections, you'll explore some weather APIs in the context of a specific use case: retrieving a weather forecast.
 By first playing the role of a developer using an API, you'll gain a greater understanding of how your audience will use APIs, the type of information they'll need, and what they might do with the information.

 * TOC
 {:toc}

 ## Sample scenario: How windy is it?

-Let's say that you're a web developer and you want to add a weather forecast feature to your site.
+Let's say that you're a web developer and you want to add a weather conditions feature to your site.
 Your site is for bicyclists.
-You want to allow users who come to your site to see what the wind conditions are for biking.
+You want to allow users who come to your site to see what the wind and temperature conditions are for biking.
 You want something like this:

 {% if site.format == "pdf" or site.format == "kindle" %}
 <img class="small" src="images/restapi_windycall.png" alt="Wind meter conditions for website" />